 The term 'specified mutual fund' has been defined in the Explanation to section 50AA of the Act to mean a Mutual Fund, where not more than 35% of its total proceeds is invested in the equity shares of domestic companies.
+The definition of the term 'specified mutual fund' undergoes a change from 01 April 2026 and therefore the same is not being discussed in the said note.

-g.
-In terms of Section 111A of the ITA, the, short term capital gains, arising on sale of equity shares in a Company or units of an equity oriented mutual fund or units of business trust which is chargeable to securities transaction tax, are taxed at a rate of 15% plus applicable surcharge and cess.
-Further, the short-term capital gains arising on transfer of equity shares in a company or units of a mutual fund on which securities transaction tax (STT) is not chargeable are taxed at normal tax rates (plus applicable surcharge and cess).
+f.
+In terms of Section 111A of the ITA, for any transfer which takes place before 23 July 2024, the short term capital gains, arising on sale of equity shares in a Company or units of an equity oriented mutual fund or units of business trust which is chargeable to securities transaction tax, are taxed at a rate of 15% plus applicable surcharge and cess and at a rate of 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.
+Further, the short-term capital gains arising on transfer of equity shares in a company or units of a mutual fund or a unit of a business trust on which securities transaction tax (STT) is not chargeable are taxed at normal tax rates (plus applicable surcharge and cess).

-Further, in terms of the second proviso to section 111A(1) applicable w.e.f April 01, 2017, the short term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre ,where STT is not chargeable and consideration is paid or payable in foreign currency, shall be taxed at the rate of 15% (plus applicable surcharge and cess).
+Further, in terms of the second proviso to section 111A(1), the short term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre, where STT is not chargeable and consideration is paid or payable in foreign currency, shall be taxed at the rate of 15% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and at a rate of 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.